YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Exception handling.md

 ## Exception handling

-An exception is a problem that arises during the execution of a program.
-A C# exception is a response to an exceptional circumstance that arises while a program is running.
+An **exception is a problem that arises during the execution of a program**.
+A C# exception is a response to an **exceptional circumstance that arises** while a program is running.

 Exceptions provide a way to transfer control from one part of a program to another.
 C# exception handling is built upon four keywords: **try**, **catch**, **finally**, and **throw**.